codecov/standards/README.md

 If all of these details check out, then Codecov's processing for that lanaguage is working as intended.
 The build status of all of these builds are aggregated in the table above.

-Additionally, the GitHub Action build will trigger an internal Codecov job that creates an image containing the previously calculated coverage data.
-This image is used for internal calculations within Codecov to ensure our report coverage accuracy.

 ## Contributing

 Want to write a standard for a lanaguage that's not listed in the table?
 Contributions are welcome!
 See the [Contributing Guide](CONTRIBUTING.md) for more details.